 They call you by your last name.

 This isn’t a bad thing by any means, just different.
-Tom will always be referred to as Mr. So and So and never by Tom.
+Tom is always called Mr. So and So by everyone in a professional context and never just Tom.
 French culture always defaults to the proper salutation even if you’re only 18 years old.
 You’re a mister or misses especially in a professional context when you have to call up a company about something.
 The other day I caught myself when I called the pharmacy to order something and started off saying, “Hi, it’s Mrs. So and So” instead of just “Hi, It’s Diane.”
 I’m always referred to as Madame So and So and never Diane.
 In the USA, maybe a customer service employee would refer to someone older as Mrs. So and So but in France?
 It’s everyone.

 Receipts are a must.